Save Sickle Point

 2. Take a picture.

-Click here to access an email template on NationBuilder.
-Let officials know why saving Sickle Point and keeping vehicles off the KVR trail is important to you.
+Write a letter to government to let them know why saving Sickle Point and keeping vehicles off the KVR trail is important to you.

 Download a .docx template (below) and include some of the suggested facts.

 The more emails received from individuals, the clearer the message becomes that saving Sickle Point is a concern of many, and not just a few.
 Email us a copy of your letter and we will add it to a box of letters to be physically mailed!